 49) Magnets Keep You Organized on Cruises

 Did you know that your cabin’s walls are actually made of metal?
 They are!
 So before boarding your cruise, grab your favorite magnets from your fridge at home.
-Or, better yet, buy these cool heavy-duty magnet hooks which hold up to 44 pounds and will really help to avoid clutter in your small cabin!
+Or, better yet, buy these cool heavy-duty magnet hooks which hold up to 22 pounds and will really help to avoid clutter in your small cabin!

 You can also have fun with magnets on the exterior of your cabin by decorating your door or leaving notes for fellow cruisers to let them know your whereabouts.
-We see lots of people having fun with these magnets on the exterior of their staterooms to hand something.
-This is an easy way to identify your room.
+We see lots of people having fun with these magnets on the exterior of their staterooms.
+Hanging something on the outside of the door makes for an easy way to identify your room.

 50) Shop ’til You Drop on the Last Day of the Cruise

 If you’re planning to do any onboard shopping, consider waiting ’til the last full day of the cruise.
-Sometimes the ship will have a big sale.
-There will be greater odds of this happening and better deals if you happen to be on a repositioning cruise or if your cruise is about to change itineraries.
+Often the ship will have a big sale on the last day of a cruise.
+There will be greater odds of this happening and better deals if you happen to be on a repositioning cruise or if the ship you’re on is about to change itineraries.

 Besides your usual clothing and toiletries, here’s a checklist of cruise specific items to remember to pack:

 - Waterproof Your Phone – If you don’t have a waterproof phone, you’ll want to make sure your phone doesn’t become victim to pool splashes or ocean sprays.
 You also may not be comfortable leaving your phone unattended on a lounge chair.
 So with this Phone Dry Pouch, you can bring it in the pool with you and even dunk it in the water or bring snorkeling when ashore!
 It’s also a convenient place to keep your cruise keycard.
 It’s usually priced under $10 too, so it’s a great buy.
 Check colors available and prices here.